-That's why we were particularly interested in the new portfolio from Tim Smith – studio lead at digital agency Ustwo by day and My Poor Brain illustrator by night – which flies in the face of conventional logo design wisdom.
+That's why we were particularly interested in the portfolio of Tim Smith – studio lead at digital agency Ustwo by day and My Poor Brain (opens in new tab) illustrator by night – which flies in the face of conventional logo design wisdom.

 Instead of creating a single logo for his relaunched website, Smith asked his favourite designers, artists and illustrators to create their own, distinct versions, and will display a different one each week.

 Launching today with a design from London-based illustrator Mr Bingo, the site will house logos from a number of high-profile creatives over the coming weeks, including Jean Jullien, Pete Fowler, Olly Gibbs, Annie Rickard Straus, Alex Griendling, Stanley Chow, Ben Smith and more.

 We sat down with Smith to find out the risks involved in showing a different logo each week – and what he's going to do with all the logos at the end of the project..

 What do you hope to achieve with multiple logos that you couldn't with one design?

 I think that this will help ring in the new website and celebrate its launch; both myself and James Hambly who built it together are very pleased with it.

 Having a different logo each week is a fun way to bring people back to the site, sort of like an advent calendar: whose logo will they find next time they visit?
 It'll also be more fun to have other artists get involved and spread the love on social media and the like.

 Do you think you risk confusing or alienating your site visitors?